 During her presentation, Murphy said that not only are more alumni gifts needed, but Emerson needs to find different ways to make money.
 Currently, 75 percent of the revenue for the college comes from tuition, however, investment income and rental income make up only 2 percent of the total revenue.

 Emerson earns money from renting buildings along Boylston Street to businesses including the Gypsy Bar, Dunkin’ Donuts, Sweetwater Cafe, and Barnes amp; Noble, as well as the Colonial Theatre at 106 Boylston St.

 However the Theatre is unoccupied.
 Broadway Across America, the production company that previously leased the space, did not renew its contract this year, so the college is not currently collecting rent.

 Pelton said the college needs to focus its funding on the Emerson College Los Angeles campus—which has yet to break ground–and on scholarship offerings.

 “Fundraising is a means to an end.
 It provides resources for institutions to move forward—it’s the fuel that powers the engine,” Pelton said.
 “We are at some point in the future going to have a comprehensive fundraising campaign.”

 emHeidi Moeller, Beacon Staff, contributed reporting/em

 An earlier version of this article stated that in 2010 there were less than 250 donors to the college, but in 2011 the college has over 400.
-This statement was in reference to the MacWade challenge for young alumni, not the over all alumni participation rate, which includes over 1,800 donors.
+This statement was in reference to the MacWade challenge for young alumni, not the over all alumni participation rate, which includes approximately 1,800 donors.